DutchOrange-1/Fiber-Laser-PCB-Manufacturing/README.md

 # Fiber-Laser-PCB-Manufacturing
 Creating custom 1-2 layer PCBs by using a fibre laser.

 This project is an alternative to acid etching and CNC manufacturing of PCBs.
+The key benifits being the ease of use (No need to buy / expose yourself to chemicals, buy CNC parts, drill bits etc) and the holes, traces and even the component markings can be made quick and easy.

 # Process

 # Design Limitations

+# Results

 # Manufacturing in South Africa - PTA